 Gluten-free, vegan and no-bake homemade date energy bars are a perfect on-the-go snack or as a breakfast.
-These healthy date bars are made with a few ingredients that could be customised with various options to suit an individual's taste.
+These no bake date energy bars are made with a few ingredients that could be customised with various options to suit an individual's taste.

 - Nuts & Seeds: I used walnuts, desiccated coconut, and pumpkin seeds.
 Feel free to use whatever nuts and seeds you have on hand.

-- Dates: Fresh dates are preffered in this recipe.
+- Dates: Fresh dates are preferred in this recipe.

 - Dry fruits: Raisins, cranberries.
-You can use any dry fruits that you have in pantry.
+You can use any dry fruits that you have in the pantry.